-Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for home prothrombin time/INR monitoring for anticoagulation management, effective April 15, 2026.
-Here's what billing teams need to do.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for home prothrombin time/international normalized ratio (PT/INR) monitoring for anticoagulation management, effective May 15, 2026.
+Here's what billing teams need to know before that date.

 Quick-Reference Table